-Intuitively, partial equilibrium thinkers mistakenly infer a sequence of shocks from a oneoff shock, and this leads to over-reaction, as is clear from the presence of the second term in (24) which is instead absent in the rational counterpart in (26).
-Following a one-off shock, PET agents fail to realize that the second price rise is due to the buying pressure of all other uninformed agents, and instead attribute it to further good news, which in turn fuels even higher prices and more optimistic beliefs, in a self-sustaining feedback loop, just as we saw in the example in the introduction.
+Intuitively, partial equilibrium thinkers mistakenly infer a sequence of shocks from a oneoff shock, and this leads to overreaction, as is clear from the presence of the second term in (24) which is instead absent in the rational counterpart in (26).
+Following a one-off shock, PET agents fail to realize that the second price rise is due to the buying pressure of all other uninformed agents, and instead attribute it to further good news.
+This, in turn, fuels even higher prices and more optimistic beliefs, and leads to a self-sustaining feedback loop, just as we saw in the example in the introduction.